 The proposed development is not entirely consistent with Cobb County's Future Land Use Plan which designates this site for medium density residential and low density residential uses.
-If the rezoning is approved, the County will have to update its Land Use Plan.

 Will the proposed project impact the implementation of any local government's short-term work program?
 If so, how?